luizpvas/explicit/README.md

 # Configuration

-Add the initializer `config/initializers/explicit.rb` with the following code, and then make the desired changes to the config.
+Add an initializer `config/initializers/explicit.rb` with the following code, and then make the desired changes to the config.

 ```ruby